During his time as a public figure, the late Mr Nelson Mandela, or Madiba, touched and positively enriched the lives of thousands of children.

 The new online exhibition, Twinkle, Twinkle, Little Star, features a slideshow of images of Mr Mandela with children dating from the early 1950s right up until July 2010, including a selection of his quotes.

-Complementing the slide show is a video montage of Reuters footage showing Mr Mandela interacting with small children – singing, dancing, talking and sharing in the unique and special way that has helped him to put a twinkle in the eye of thousands, if not millions of children.
+Complementing the slideshow is a video montage of Reuters footage showing Mr Mandela interacting with small children – singing, dancing, talking and sharing in the unique and special way that helped him put a twinkle in the eye of thousands, if not millions, of children.